tthorntone/AdNauseam-Wiki/FAQ.md

 #### Is AdNauseam compatible with Firefox Web Extensions?

 AdNauseam is a fork of uBlock Origin.
 Thus, until there is a stable release of uBlock Origin for Web Extensions, there will not be an AdNauseam version either.
 However, uBlock's expected date of release for Web Extensions is currently September 19th.
-Shortly thereafter, once we work out any issues arising in the merge of ADN with uBlock, there will be an AdNauseam release.
-Keep up to date by checking the [uBlock](https://github.com/gorhill/uBlock/releases) and [AdNauseam](https://github.com/dhowe/adnauseam/releases) release notes.
+Shortly thereafter, once we work out any merge issues, there will be an AdNauseam release.
+Keep up to date by checking the ([uBlock](https://github.com/gorhill/uBlock/releases) and [AdNauseam](https://github.com/dhowe/adnauseam/releases)) release notes.

 #### How do I install a development release of AdNauseam?